SSteve/powerline-venvprompt/README.md

 3. Add to your theme.

 Typically, the *config.json* file that controls your Powerline setup is in *~/.config/powerline*.
 The theme itself will be in *~/.config/powerline/themes/shell*.
-Add the following lines to your theme JSON file:
+Add the following lines to your theme JSON file (note the segment specification uses an underscore, not a hyphen):

 ```JSON
 {